Office of Financial Aid, Centennial Hall

 Petition for Reclassification

 A petition may be filed if a student wishes to contest out-of-state classification or if he or she has subsequently become eligible for in-state status.
-Petition materials may be obtained from Student Financial Services.
+Petition materials may be obtained from the Office of Financial Aid.
 Petitions will be processed only for students who have been admitted to CSU and are currently enrolled for the semester for which they are requesting a change in classification.

 Students will be notified of the results of their petition by mail or CSU email.
 Please allow up to six weeks for notification.
 If additional information is required, the additional information must be submitted within the requested time frame unless special arrangements are made with the Tuition Classification Officer.

 Decisions made by the Tuition Classification Officer may be appealed to the University’s Residency Appeals Committee.
-A student wanting to appeal the decision to the Residency Appeals Committee must contact Student Financial Services no later than the appeal date listed in the letter in which the decision was conveyed to the student.
+A student wanting to appeal the decision to the Residency Appeals Committee must contact the Office of Financial Aid no later than the appeal date listed in the letter in which the decision was conveyed to the student.
 The decision of the Residency Appeals Committee is the final CSU determination for that specific semester.
 In addition, there are no provisions in the Tuition Classification Statutes for retroactive petitioning.

 The fact that a student does not qualify for in-state status in any other state does not guarantee in-state status in Colorado; in-state classification is governed solely by Colorado statute.
 The tuition classification statute places the burden of proof on the petitioner to provide clear and convincing evidence of a change in eligibility for in-state tuition once the student has registered.